facebook link iconInstagram link iconyoutube channel link iconlinkedin link icon

 hip replacement recovery

-Success of hip replacement surgery depends in large part on your physical condition prior to surgery and how well you follow your orthopedic surgeon's instructions regarding home care during the first few weeks after surgery.
-Dr. Calendine and your medical team will emphasize ambulating and getting you out of bed quickly.
-Most joint replacement patients are walking with the assistance of a walker on the day of or day following surgery.
-Early ambulation has proven to speed post-operative recovery and reduce the risk of complications including blood clots.
-Progression to using a cane or nothing at all typically occurs within the first 4-6 weeks after surgery and depends on each individual’s progress.
-Wound stitches or staples are typically removed within 2 weeks following surgery.
-Home wound care instructions will carefully explained prior to discharge and included in your written care plan.
+The success of your total hip replacement surgery in Nashville and Franklin, Tennessee depends significantly on your physical condition before surgery and your commitment to following Dr. Calendine's comprehensive post-operative care instructions during the critical first weeks of recovery.
+As Chief of Orthopaedic Surgery at Williamson Medical Center, Dr. Calendine and his experienced medical team prioritize early mobilization and getting patients out of bed as quickly as safely possible following robotic hip replacement surgery.
+Most hip replacement patients at our Middle Tennessee surgical center are walking with the assistance of a walker on the day of surgery or the following day, a practice that has proven essential for accelerating post-operative recovery and significantly reducing the risk of complications such as blood clots.
+The progression from using a walker to a cane, or walking independently without assistance, typically occurs within the first 4-6 weeks after anterior approach hip replacement surgery, though individual recovery timelines may vary based on each patient's healing progress, commitment to physical therapy, and overall health status.
+Surgical wound care represents another crucial aspect of successful hip replacement recovery, with stitches or staples typically removed within 2 weeks following your procedure at our Franklin, TN practice.
+Dr. Calendine's team provides detailed home wound care instructions that are carefully explained prior to your discharge and included in your personalized written care plan, ensuring you have the knowledge and confidence needed for optimal healing and the best possible outcome from your total hip replacement surgery.
 [Read more about what to expect the first week following hip replacement surgery.]

 The majority of Total Hip Replacement surgery patients are able to participate in most of their daily activities within six weeks.
 Dr. Calendine typically allows patients to drive at four to six weeks after surgery and sometimes sooner (especially if the operative leg is the left leg).
 There is some literature that states that your reaction time will not be back to normal prior to six weeks.
 You should not drive while on narcotics, and should discuss returning to driving with your operating surgeon.
 By three months, most people have regained much of the endurance and strength lost around the time of surgery, and can participate in daily activities with few restriction.
 Even after daily activities have resumed, it is important to avoid high impact activities to give you the best long-term outcome with your hip.
 Returning to work is highly dependent on your general health, activity level and demands of your job.
 If you have a sedentary job, such as computer work, you can expect to return to work in four to six weeks.
 If you have a more demanding job that requires lifting, walking, or travel, you may need up to three months for full recovery.